YangXi-James/BiLSTM-Self_attention-emtional-analyse/README.md

 ## Bert-based Pretrain model

-This part descibes pre-trained BERT models for the obtained data.
-Fine-tuned Camembert and Distilbert models, establishing the corresponding models.
-By masking sequences, the models are utilized to predict abundance values.
+This section delves into the utilization of pre-trained BERT models, specifically focusing on the intricacies of applying fine-tuned Camembert and Distilbert models to the data procured.
+These models are meticulously adapted and established with the aim of predicting the abundance values of peptides, demonstrating a harmonious blend of machine learning and bioinformatics.
+The method involves the technique of masking sequences, a strategy that enables the models to comprehend and infer the contextual relationships within the peptide sequences, thereby enhancing the accuracy and reliability of the abundance predictions.
+The application of these advanced models exemplifies a pivotal step in leveraging computational intelligence to unravel the complexities of proteomic data.

 ### Installation
 After cloning this repo, please enter the folder and run: